WPCD-Workflows/documentation/source/old/isip/public/xml/itm_gm_2010.rst

    (
    ppt
    ), by N. Signoret and G. Manduchi
--  The ITM-TF Simulation Catalogue
+-  The EU-IM-TF Simulation Catalogue
    (
    ppt
    ), by F. Imbeaux et al.